Understanding Your Bill

 Meter Read Bills

-If a meter reader is able to take a physical read of your meter, your next bill will be adjusted to remove any estimated usage.
+Once we’ve received an actual meter read from your property, either remotely or by a meter reader, your next bill will be adjusted to remove any estimated usage.
 This video highlights what you'll see on your next bill following a meter read.

 Watch the video >